doronsacha/musicNerf/README.md

 ## Generating poses for your own scenes

+### TLDR;
+First take some pictures of a scene (~25) then put them into COLMAP.Use the imgs2poses.py script from the LLFF code.
+Create a folder in the nerf folder and pass the images and the colmap_output into it.
+Then, create a new file in nerf/logs and put inside the config (this file must be configured, see an example in Saloon_test).
+You can now run your own nerf.

 ### Don't have poses?

 We recommend using the `imgs2poses.py` script from the [LLFF code](https://github.com/fyusion/llff).
 Then you can pass the base scene directory into our code using `--datadir <myscene>` along with `-dataset_type llff`.
 You can take a look at the `config_fern.txt` config file for example settings to use for a forward facing scene.
 For a spherically captured 360 scene, we recomment adding the `--no_ndc --spherify --lindisp` flags.